DallanQ/terraforming_mars_ares_expedition/Manual.md

 Shuffle all of the project cards together facedown to form the project card deck.
 Deal each player eight project cards.
 You will keep all of them.
 Split the deck into two piles so that all players can easily reach one of the decks.

-8. ***For your first game**, instead of performing step 8, deal each player one of the corporation cards with a (icon of a black star) next to its card number.*
+8. ***For your first game**, instead of performing step 8, deal each player one of the corporation cards with a (a black star icon) next to its card number.*

 Shuffle all of the corporation cards facedown and deal each player two corporation cards.
 Each player picks one to use for the game and discards the other.
 Return all unused corporation cards to the box.